gunasekaran2410/nextcms/content/home.md

   - name: MOBILE APP
     description: " A concrete mobile strategy involves understanding the usage patterns of the user to provide what it needs. "
+  - name: "Cloud Computing "
+    description: " Cloud computing enables organisations to utilise the power of Internet and lower their costs. "
 what_we_do: []
 ---
 welcome to **inovark tech** This page is built with NextJS, and content is managed in Netlify CMS,